buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_5_Deploy_To_Rinkeby.md

 Maybe stuff like HP and attack damage is even shared between games, meaning different games could build on top of the original attributes we created.

-For example, let’s say we have other devs start building “items” on top of our NFT characters — like swords, shields, potions, etc. Maybe a dev builds something where a NFT character could “equip” a shield in and gain +50 defense.
+For example, let’s say we have other devs start building “items” on top of our NFT characters — like swords, shields, potions, etc. Maybe a dev builds something where an NFT character could “equip” a shield in and gain +50 defense.
 This can all be done in an open, permission-less way :).

 On top of that, as the creator of the original Pikachu NFTs — I can charge a royalty fee every time someone buys/sells the original NFTs and that means as my NFTs gain popularity I would make money on every sale.